Effective in one use

 Please read the enclosed instruction leaflet carefully.

 Each application requires approximately 50ml of solution to treat a head lice infection on one head.
 However, you should apply enough to cover scalp and hair from root to tip to ensure complete success.
 Long and/or thick hair may require more solution.

-Should a member of your family need treatment with Full Marks Solution, check other members of your family for live lice with the Full Marks Detector Comb and treat if necessary.Safety Warnings
+Should a member of your family need treatment with Full Marks Solution Spray, check other members of your family for live lice with the Full Marks Detector Comb and treat if necessary.Safety Warnings

-If you experience sensitivity discontinue use, and please tell your doctor or pharmacist who will advise you on the necessary action to take.
+If you experience any sensitivity discontinue use, and please tell you doctor or pharmacist who will advice you on the necessary action to take.
 Avoid contact with eyes.
 If the head lice solution comes into contact with the skin (other than the scalp) or the eyes, it can be washed away with warm water.

 This product is an oily liquid; care should be taken when applying the product, as it might make hard surfaces such as floors or baths slippery.
 You should protect clothing and upholstery with a towel as this product can stain fabrics.

 This treatment is not a water-based shampoo.
 Keep hair away from any naked flame or heat source, and do not smoke whilst using this product.